-The condensed financial statements of the Company included herein have been prepared pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC").
+The condensed financial statements of the Company included herein have been prepared pursuant to the rules and regulations of the SEC.
 Certain information and note disclosures normally included in financial statements prepared in accordance with US GAAP have been condensed or omitted from these condensed financial statements, as is permitted by such rules and regulations.
-Accordingly, these condensed financial statements should be read in conjunction with the financial statements and notes thereto for the years ended December 31, 2020 and 2019 included in the Company's final prospectus that forms part of the Company's Registration Statement on Form S-1 (File No. 333-249530), filed with the SEC pursuant to Rule 424(b)(4) on July 30, 2021 (the "Prospectus").
+Accordingly, these condensed financial statements should be read in conjunction with the financial statements and notes thereto in the Company's Annual Report.
 The results for any interim period are not necessarily indicative of results for any future period.
 In the opinion of the Company's management, all adjustments (consisting of normal and recurring adjustments) considered necessary for a fair statement of the results for the interim periods presented have been included.